azagoruyko/skeleposer/README.md

 * Drivers that activate poses.
 * Directories and hierarchies.
 * Two blend modes, additive and replace for poses.
-* Very fast for complex facial rigs!<br>
+* Very fast for complex facial rigs!
+The whole facial rig can be evaluated in 1ms.
-  The rig with 100 poses each one with 100 bones computes in 130fps (amd ryzen 5 3600x)

 Actually the whole facial rig can be just as simple as a sequence of poses and correctives.